 Max Renneisen’s occupation with the natural world eventually led him to explore the role of mankind in it.
 Paradise Lost is a continuing group of paintings and drawings, which renews the classical subject of the nude in nature.
 While the figures derive from modern photographic material found primarily in magazines, the surrounding landscapes are mere constructions inspired by Old Masters paintings.
 Renneisen’s distant, objectifying and often ironic view raises questions about the relationship between human culture and nature.

 Max Renneisen was born in Hamburg in 1977.
 He first studied Architecture at Bauhaus-University, Weimar, before he changed to History of Art at Humboldt-University of Berlin and concluded his studies with a Master’s degree.
-Numerous journeys took him to the most important museums and galleries in Europe, where he studied the works of Diego Velázquez, Peter Paul Rubens, Jusepe de Ribera, Frans Hals and Joshua Reynolds as well as those of Francesco de Goya and Gustave Courbet.
+Numerous journeys took him to the most important museums and galleries in Europe, where he studied the works of Diego Velázquez, Peter Paul Rubens, Jusepe de Ribera, Frans Hals and Joshua Reynolds as well as those of Francisco de Goya and Gustave Courbet.
 He lives and works with his partner visual artist Katharina Renneisen.

-2018 Pictures in Context, Studio Exhibition, Berlin
+2019 An Ephemeral Installation of Pictures & Objects in a Given Context, Studio Exhibition, Berlin

 2018 Summer Exhibition, Royal Academy of Arts, London